syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 ## Keyboard behavior

-`SfDataGrid` supports selection via keyboard interaction for all the Xamarin.Forms platforms including Xamarin.Forms.macOS and Xamarin.Forms.UWP platforms.
+`SfDataGrid` supports selection via keyboard interaction for all the Xamarin.Forms platforms including Xamarin.Forms.macOS and Xamarin.Forms.WPF platforms.
 Keyboard interaction will not have any effect when the `SfDataGrid.SelectionMode` is set as `SelectionMode.None`.

 <table>
 <tr>